Rogomi/Traxion-ProjectLego-TechDoc/ios.md

 - `deleteProjectPlan`- function that calls an endpoint to delete the selected project plan item
 - `setupView` - function that handles the setup of the display view
 - `setupEdit` - function that handles the setup of the edit view

+##### **ConstructionReportsListViewController** - View that handles the display and functions for the list of Construction Reports

+###### **Methods and Calculated Variables**
+- `didTapAddFileButton` - function that handles the display of options for adding a new report
+- `getConstructionReports` - calls an endpoint to get the list of construction reports

+##### **ConstructionReportTableViewCell** - Table View cell that handles the variables and functions construction report objects in ConstructionReportsListViewController

+###### **Methods and Calculated Variables**
+- `downloadConstructionReport` - callback function that downloads the construction report
+- `deleteConstructionReport` - callback function that deletes the construction report
+- `didTapFileButton` - callback function that handles the navigation to the display of the construction report details

+##### **ConstructionReportAddFileViewController** - View that handles the different options for adding a new construction report

+###### **Methonds and Calculated Variables**
+- `openCamera` - callback function that handles the selection of new construction file through the camera of the device
+- `openGallery` - callback function that handles the selection of new construction file through the gallery of the device
+- `openfiles` - callback function that handles the selection of new construction file through the files of the device

+##### **ConstructionReportImageViewController** - View that handles the display of the image of the construction report

+###### **Methonds and Calculated Variables**
+- `initImageView` - function that initializes the display of the values for the labels and image of the construction report

+##### **ConstructionReportPdfViewController** - View that handles the display of the image of the construction report

+###### **Methonds and Calculated Variables**
+- `initPdfView` - function that initializes the display of the values for the labels and pdf file of the construction report